WICG/scroll-to-text-fragment/fragment-directive-api.md

 Providing a structured API allows the browser to expose enough information and functionality to enable authors to extend and customize how different directives behave without violating either of the above goals.

 [^1]: As noted in https://crbug.com/1096983, this is accidentally exposed via the performance API.
-This is a bug that we'd like to fix but some use cases are currently relying on this._</sup>
+This is a bug that we'd like to fix but some use cases are currently relying on this.

 ## Use cases